Loft Staff Members

 Lynn's is the first face you see, voice you hear, and email you read when you contact the Loft.
-She also oversees the writers' studios and book club room rentals and bakes cookies for the staff.
-She has a BA in human development and a strong desire to ensure that the Loft's constituents and visitors feel welcome, heard, and appreciated.
-Lynn is forever indebted to the Loft for introducing her, through one of Jude Nutter's classes, to the wondrous world of poetry where she now resides.
+She also oversees the writers' studios and book club room rentals and bakes goodies for the staff.
+Lynn is forever indebted to the Loft for introducing her, through one of Jude Nutter's classes, to the wondrous world of poetry.

 Marion is a graduate of Hamline University with a degree in, not surprisingly, English with a concentration in creative writing.
 As a program associate, she ensures that Loft events from readings to conferences run smoothly.
 In her free time, she writes and reads poetry, goes for long walks, and practices Spanish with her cat, Paco.

 Chris Jones—Marketing & Communications Director, 612-215-2589

 Chris received an MFA in poetry from the University of Florida.
 At the Loft, he works on organizational outreach, media relations, brand management, marketing and promotion, and print/video/Web design and development.
 Like Les Murray, he dreams of wearing shorts forever.

 Favorite quote: “The man who does not read has no advantage over the man who cannot read.” - Mark Twain

 Brianna was born and raised in Minneapolis.
 She spent years moving throughout the Midwest before finally returning home to the Twin Cities, where she was lucky enough to join the Loft as a program associate.
 Brianna received her MFA in poetry from Indiana University.
 She credits her mother for teaching her how to read all those years ago and for instilling in her a deep and lifelong love of books.